PROFILE

 BA, International and Intercultural Studies through Languages and Music, Pitzer College

-Gubner has held research and teaching positions at the UCLA Department of Ethnomusicology, Indiana University Department of Folklore and Ethnomusicology, and Colby College.
+Gubner has held research and teaching positions in the Department of Folklore and Ethnomusicology at Indiana University, in the Division of Geriatrics and Palliative Care and the Memory and Aging Center at UCSF, and the School of Music at Colby College.
 At Indiana University Bloomington, Gubner designed and taught an innovative applied ethnomusicology and filmmaking course and research project about music and dementia.
 In 2018 she was recruited to San Francisco to help lead a clinical study about music in dementia caregiving relationships in the UCSF Division of Geriatrics.
-In 2019, she became an Atlantic Fellow for Equity in Brain Health at the Global Brain Health Institute at the UCSF Department of Neurology, where she has been training alongside an international cohort of scholars, clinicians, artists and activists interested in dementia leadership.
-She is also a founding partner/faculty member of an Erasmus+ European Union funded multi-year summer program (2020-2023) in innovative approaches to arts-based research called “Encounters between Arts, Ethnography, and Pedagogy” based in Lesvos, Greece.
+In 2019, she became an Atlantic Fellow for Equity in Brain Health at the Global Brain Health Institute at the UCSF Department of Neurology, where she trained alongside an international cohort of scholars, clinicians, artists and activists interested in dementia leadership.
+She is also a founding research partner and faculty member of an Erasmus+ European Union funded multi-year summer program (2020-2023) in innovative approaches to arts-based research called “Encounters between Arts, Ethnography, and Pedagogy” based in Lesvos, Greece.
 This project emerged from a pilot summer course in "Arts-Based Ethnography" that she helped design and teach from 2018-2019 in Lesvos in partnership with the Univesrity of Agder (Norway), and the University of the Aegean (Greece).
+This project culminated in a website called The Awe Collective, a publication on a UK based Arts Research platform, and 2-year workshop series called Creative Encounters in Awe Walking developed in collaboration with one of her doctoral students, Sydney Streightiff.

 Select Publications: